Dr. Denelle Wallace, Dean

 Practicum experiences require 500 hours of supervised field work conducted at an approved setting which provide the opportunity to utilize and personalize knowledge gained in the classroom in a practical environment.

-EXS 493J Clinical Internship in Exercise Science II (10 Credits)
+EXS 493J Clinical Internship Exercise Science II (10 Credits)

 Practicum experiences require 500 hours of supervised field work conducted at an approved setting which provide the opportunity to utilize and personalize knowledge gained in the classroom in a practical environment.